 Ella Gant entered the University of Texas at Austin as a traditional photographer and graduated with a specialization in the nontraditional area of performative installation work.
 Gant became the first student to receive a master's of fine arts from U.T.
 Austin under the mentorship of internationally respected film installation artist William Lundberg.
 She continues to explore intersections among established traditions and contemporary practices in the arts and education.
 Gant was a 2011 named Fellow in Digital/Electronic Arts from the New York Foundation for the Arts.
 Her work is in the permanent collections of the Library of Congress, The Museum of Modern Art/Franklin Furnace/Artist Book Collection and Texas Folklife Resources.

-Stephenson Humphries-Brooks received a doctorate in religion from Columbia University/Union Theological Seminary, with a specialization in New Testament studies.
-His teaching and research interests include literary and social-historical criticism of the Gospels, religion in film, early Christian mysticism, and theories and methods for the study of religion.
+Stephenson Humphries-Brooks' teaching and research interests include literary and social-historical criticism of the Gospels, religion in film, early Christian mysticism, and theories and methods for the study of religion.
 His most recent book, Cinematic Savior: Hollywood's Making of the American Christ, examines how the life of Jesus has been portrayed in mainstream films.
 His current book project, Raging Gods – which is also a class — discusses the contributions of Francis Ford Coppola and Martin Scorsese to the religious culture in American film.
+He received a doctorate in religion from Columbia University/Union Theological Seminary, with a specialization in New Testament studies.

 Angel David Nieves codirects Hamilton's Digital Humanities Initiative.
 He completed his doctoral work in architectural history and Africana studies at Cornell University.
 Nieves coedited the book, ‘We Shall Independent Be:’ African American Place-Making and the Struggle to Claim Space in the U.S., and is associate editor of Fire!!!: A Multimedia Journal of Black Studies, among other work.
 MSNBC.com and Newsweek have featured his digital research and scholarship.
 Nieves’ scholarly work and community-based activism engages with issues of memory, heritage preservation, gender and nationalism at the intersections of race and the built environment in cities across the Global South.

-Kyoko Omori earned her doctorate from Ohio State University.
-Her research focuses on 20th-century literary and popular culture, with an emphasis on mass media.
+Kyoko Omori's research focuses on 20th-century literary and popular culture, with an emphasis on mass media.
 Omori is completing a book titled Detecting Modanizumu: New Youth Magazine, Tantei Shôsetsu, and The Culture of Japanese Vernacular Modernism.
 She has been awarded research grants from The Miller Center for Historical Studies and the McKeldin Library at the University of Maryland, and several postdoctoral fellowships.
 Omori, who was trained in language pedagogy, received the national Hamako Ito Chaplin Award for excellence in teaching Japanese.
+She earned her doctorate from Ohio State University.